brittanykundert/wwt-core-catalogs/README.md

 The `--pretty-json` option causes the data to be emitted to stdout as indented, prettified JSON, which is most convenient for diffing and understanding the detailed output.
-Without this option, the output looks like is essentially minified JavaScript, emitted using [pyjson5] and some manually-inserted shims.
+Without this option, the output is essentially minified JavaScript, emitted using [pyjson5] and some manually-inserted shims.

 [pyjson5]: https://github.com/Kijewski/pyjson5

+The non-pretty output is currently put into production by uploading it into the path `$web/data/searchdata_v2.min.js` path of the `wwtwebstatic` storage account on Azure.
+A CDN purge will be needed to update the search data for the production webclient.

 ### `cattool ingest <WTML>`